5 science-based sex lessons from Emily Nagoski’s ‘Come As You Are’

-Nagoski uses evidence-based approaches to talk about sexual wellbeing in a way that’s refreshing and real — but most importantly, she shares perspectives on sex that she believes can transform your sex life.
+Nagoski uses evidence-based approaches to talk about sexual wellbeing in a way that’s refreshing and real — but most importantly, she shares perspectives on sex that she believes can reduce stress and transform your sex life.

 A couple minutes in, she asks the college crowd: What are some things that can get in the way of having good sex?